IBMDevConnect/TelcoChatBot/README.md

 ### Cloudant

-1. Click on "cloudant-db" from the Bluemix Dashboard.
+1. Click on "cloudant-db" from the IBM Cloud Dashboard.
 In the landing page, click on Launch button.

 2. Click on Databases from left hand navigation.
 Click on "Create Database" from top right corner.